pawanit17/springboot/README.md

 }
 ```

-- When localhost:8080/topics is hit, the result would be that this getAllTopics would be hit and its response would be marked as the return JSON.
+- When localhost:8080/topics is hit, the result would be that this getAllTopics would be hit and its response would be serialized onto JSON.
 ```
 [{"id":"Spring","name":"Spring Framework","description":"Stable Microservices"},{"id":"Cassandra","name":"Distributed Database","description":"Highavailable Fast Database"},{"id":"Redis","name":"Caching Service","description":"Performance Booster"}]
 ```